NebTex/tzk-daemon/README.md

      - Check if the node is a bare-metal or lxc container
      - Tinc public key of the node

- 2. Automatically assign an ip to the node, if there is a subnet change, automatically  reassign a new ip to the node

- 3. Maintain updated the `/etc/hosts` file, with a entry for each node, with its respective vpn address
+ 2. Maintain updated the `/etc/hosts` file, with a entry for each node, with its respective vpn address

- 4. Write and maintain updated the tinc files, `tinc.conf`, `tinc-down`, `tinc-up` and the node-hosts files
+ 3. Write and maintain updated the tinc files, `tinc.conf`, `tinc-down`, `tinc-up` and the node-hosts files

 ### Vendoring